grab/engineering-blog/_posts/2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration.md

 *   The critical path must be as short as possible.
 *   Any huge module/target on the critical path must be split into smaller modules/targets.
-*   Depend on interfaces/bridges rather than implementations to shorten the The critical path,
+*   Depend on interfaces/bridges rather than implementations to shorten the critical path.
 *   The presence of other teams’ implementation modules/targets in the critical path of the given team is a red flag.

 <div class="post-image-section"><figure>